yeasin-riyad/Asset-Management-System-Client/README.md

 - **Logout Button**: Securely logs the user out of their session.

 ### For Admin

-- **Manage HR Managers**: Admin can  block, or unblock any HR manager as needed.
+- **Manage HR Managers**: Admin can block or unblock any HR manager as needed.
 - **Logged-in Username and Profile Picture**: Displays the admin's name and profile picture for easy identification.
 - **Logout Button**: Securely logs the admin out of their session.